giodesi/BlackBox/README.md

 Problem domains and problem instances are specifed using the STRIPS subset of the [Planning Domain Definition Language (PDDL)](https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language).
 Blackbox differs from the offical language in the following ways:

-*   Blackbox assumes that all parameters to an operator must be bound to different objects.
-Therefore, inequality preconditions are not needed (and are ignored if present).
-Strict equality conditions are unnecessary (simply use the same variable).
+*   Blackbox assumes that all parameters to an operator must be bound to different objects.Â Therefore, inequality preconditions are not needed (and are ignored if present).Â  Strict equality conditions are unnecessary (simply use the same variable).
 *   All of the effects of an action must appear negated in the precondition of the action.
 Blackbox won't complain, but the output will be unpredictable.
 *   (:requirements) may be :strips, :equality, and/or :typing.
-*   Only simple typing information is supported.
-In operator files, variables and objects should only have atomic types.
+*   Only simple typing information is supported.Â  In operator files, variables and objects should only have atomic types.
 The (:types) constructor should contain only a list of types (do not try to create subtypes or use fluents).
 In a fact file, an object can be given several types by use of the (either) construct.
 For example:
-            (:objects  lincolncenter - LOCATION  jfk - (either AIRPORT  LOCATION))
+    Â Â Â Â Â Â Â  (:objectsÂ  lincolncenter - LOCATIONÂ  jfk - (either AIRPORTÂ  LOCATION))
 *   (:constants) and negated preconditions are not supported.
 *   Input is case-insensitive.
 *   All (:objects) must be declared in the problem instance.
 This include numbers used as arguments to operators.